 Agence universitaire de la Francophonie (AUF), Associació Catalana d'Universitats Públiques (ACUP), Higher Education South Africa (HESA), Southern African Regional Universities Association (SARUA), Union de Universidades de América Latina (UDUAL).

-September 2014 has been published
+Higher Education Policy December 2014 has been published

 Access to full text articles available to IAU Members using HEDBIB Member login.